hadipourh/autoguess/README.md

 ### Example 6

-In this example, we try to break a toy stream cipher which its keystream generation phase works based on the following state machine:
+In this example, we try to analyze a toy stream cipher which its keystream generation phase works based on the following state machine:

 ```text
 for i = 0 ...
 N: